IBM-Cloud/ibmcloud-image-builder/README.md

 * [packer](https://github.com/hashicorp/packer)
 * cloud-utils
 * ansible
+The building time of this Docker image is < 1 min, I guess it can be used as an alternative while preparing docker pull from docker hub.

 The development environment will be provided as a `Dockerfile.ubuntu` based on Ubuntu 20.04 (IBMCLOUD CLI Client has few Linux distros that can be installed), and the development environment will include:
 * [qemu](https://www.qemu.org)